 Many crops require shading during spring, summer, and fall.
 The main criteria for closing the screen should be the radiation level and/or temperature.
 The exact levels are determined by the sensitivity of the crop.
-A further criteria to be considered is a sudden change in the weather; going from cool and rainy to warm and sunny for example, it might be better to reduce solar radiation at a lower level - closing the screen sooner.
+A further criterion to be considered is a sudden change in the weather; going from cool and rainy to warm and sunny for example, it might be better to reduce solar radiation at a lower level - closing the screen sooner.
 Keep in mind that young plants always need more shading!

 When using a closed structured energy saving and shading screen, the screen should be 80-90% closed, leaving a gap for sufficient ventilation.
 With an open structured shading screen, the screen can be closed 100%.
 The open strips in the screen will provide sufficient ventilation.

 In the example on the right, the screen is closed when the solar radiation reaches 450 W/m2 and re-opened in the afternoon when radiation drops below 350 W/m2.

 A climate computer with a delay time setting helps prevent sporadic opening and closing.